-Bacon Cheeseburger Soup is everything you love in a cheeseburger—bacon, beef, cheese, onions, tomatoes, all in a creamy, luscious, easy soup!
+Cheeseburger Soup is everything you love in a burger—bacon, beef, cheese, onions, tomatoes, all in a creamy, luscious, EASY soup!

 Because if you leave off the bun then a burger is healthy, right?
 No carbs?

 And this Cheeseburger Soup.
 This soup is amazing and so easy that you can make it after you get home from work.
 And it’s all made in the same pot!

 Just fry up some bacon ’til crispy, then add some onion and ground beef, then a little milk to make it creamy and add some grated cheese.

 Toss in a can of diced tomatoes and some beef broth and that’s it.
 Let the bacon cheeseburger soup simmer for a few minutes until thickened and then serve with cheeseburger toppings like dill pickle, crunchy fried onions, and lettuce.

 But hey, if you’re not into soup (then why are you reading this post 🤣) you could try this Low Carb Bacon Cheeseburger Casserole from Karly over at Buns in My Oven.
 It’s one of our favorite weeknight meals!

 Don’t forget to PIN THIS POST to save it for later!

 - Large Dutch oven – I love my Le Creuset, but for a less expensive option, try this one from Lodge or this one from Amazon Basics